privatenumber/instant-mocha/README.md

 ### How do I add a progress bar?
 Add [webpackbar](https://github.com/unjs/webpackbar) to your Webpack config.

+### Are `node_modules` automatically externalized?
+They can't be automatically externalized because it's possible some dependencies are in [ESM format](https://nodejs.org/api/esm.html) and requires a bundler to load them.

+It's recommend to externalize what you can in your [Webpack config](https://webpack.js.org/configuration/externals/) to speed up the build though.
+Consider using [`webpack-node-externals`](https://github.com/liady/webpack-node-externals) to do this.

 ### How is it different from [mocha-webpack](https://github.com/zinserjan/mocha-webpack) or its fork [mochapack](https://github.com/sysgears/mochapack)?

 [mocha-webpack](https://github.com/zinserjan/mocha-webpack) is no longer maintained, and its fork [mochapack](https://github.com/sysgears/mochapack) doesn't have Webpack 5 support.